Medvetojas/VehicleRoutingProblem/README.md

 2. The program generates the cities' x and y coordinates randomly between 1 and 100, then stores them in a matrix, then creates another matrix for the distances between the cities.
 A starting order is then created, based on the cities distances from each other.

-3. The genetic algorithm begins, which - after filling the population with the initial data and calculating initial fitness values - does the following iteration times (*a maximum of 350 iterations, if there are no improvements consecutively*):
+3. The genetic algorithm begins, which - after filling the population with the initial data and calculating initial fitness values - does the following iteration times (*has a random maximum iteration limit, if the best result does not improve for a long time*):

      - executes mutation, which swaps two cities between two vehicles
      - executes crossover (recombination), which selects two adjacent (at the last iteration, the first and last) generations, creates an intersection, then creates a merge generation